 Since I started teaching, I observed that our educational system’s current structure is no longer designed to adapt to the modern world’s fast-changing landscape.

 Though there are still people who want to change in response to the times, there are also those who are deep in their comfort zone.
-They don’t want any disruption on how things have always been done.
+They don’t want any disruption to how things have always been done.

 Success is Subjective